-With reports stating online hate speech has been increasing across the globe (OHCHR, 2021), we feel the task of identifying toxic comments is becoming increasingly important.
-Our goal is to create a low-cost solution for increasing toxicity classification accuracy by using a very simple algorithm that will hopefully increase classification accuracy while limiting the need of hiring additional linguistic personnel/moderators.
-Our methods build on the aforementioned models, starting with a very simple method to determine linguistic differences between training and test sets, and then building on this with limited expert annotations.
-Our results suggest our methods do not enhance accuracy.
-In fact, all models perform the same.
-This suggests more exploration is needed to understand what makes certain examples harder to classify.
+Given the alarming number of reports stating online hate speech has been increasing across the globe (OHCHR, 2021), we feel the task of identifying toxic comments is becoming increasingly important for today’s policy-makers.
+Our goal is to create low-cost solutions for increasing toxicity classification accuracy by using a simple algorithm that will hopefully increase accuracy while limiting the need to hiring additional linguistic personnel/moderators.
+Our proposed solutions build upon the aforementioned models, starting with a very simple method of determining linguistic differences between training and test datasets, and then augmenting the results with limited expert annotations.
+Unfortunately, our current results suggest that our proposed solutions do not enhance accuracy.
+In fact, all models perform the same irrespective of which solution is used.
+More exploration is needed to understand what makes certain examples harder to classify.

 Dataset Construction

-Our task uses the jigsaw_toxicity_pred from Huggingface.
-This dataset contains comments from Wikipedia that were hand labeled for being toxic, severely toxic, obscene, threatening, insulting, or related to identity hate.
-These categorizations are not mutually exclusive, meaning a comment could be both toxic and obscene.
+Our task uses the jigsaw_toxicity_pred dataset from HuggingFace.
+This dataset contains comments from Wikipedia that were hand-labeled for being toxic, severely toxic, obscene, threatening, insulting, or related to identity hate.
+These categorizations are not mutually exclusive, so a comment could be labelled both toxic and obscene.
 For our experiments, we focus solely on whether a comment was labelled toxic.
-We limit our experiment to two-class classification, as we believe noting whether something is toxic or not is the fundamental issue.
-While it would be nice to know the nature of the toxic comment, we don’t believe that this is as essential to companies trying to determine whether a comment should be removed for violating community standards.
+We limit our experiment to two-class classification because we believe noting whether something is toxic or not is the fundamental issue.
+While it would be nice to label the nuances of a given toxic comment, we don’t believe that this is as essential to companies trying to determine whether a comment should be removed for violating community standards.

-Our dataset contains 159,571 examples in training and 63,978 examples in the testing dataset.
+Our dataset had been pre-split into training and testing datasets, with the former containing 159,571 examples and the latter 63,978 examples.
 9.5% of the training examples are labelled toxic.
-Table 1 holds examples of a non-toxic and toxic example after pre-processing.
-Our pre-processing technique includes lower casing the text, removing all special characters (e.g., ascii characters), and numbers.
+Table 1 shows examples of a non-toxic and toxic example after pre-processing.
+Our pre-processing involves lower-casing the examples and removing all special characters (e.g., ascii characters), and numbers from them.

 Methods

-Our methods rely on using the test dataset to augment the training dataset in order to improve accuracy.
-We explore a combination of methods that include using a simple mathematical formula to determine which examples are more “unique” to the test versus train and simulating hand annotation.
+Our proposed solutions rely on using the test dataset to augment the training dataset to improve accuracy.
+We explore a combination of methods that include using a simple mathematical formula to determine which examples are more “unique” to the testing versus training datasets and simulating hand annotation.
 The former method uses log-odds ratios, while the latter relies on human expertise.

-Our prior is that while the test dataset is pulled iid from the training dataset, there could be patterns in the test dataset that are not necessarily represented in training.
+Our prior is that while the examples in the testing dataset are pulled iid from the universe of examples comprising the training and testing datasets, there could be patterns in the testing dataset that are not necessarily represented in the training one.
 Thus, we want to understand which examples are more representative of the testing dataset than the training dataset.
 In order to do this, we introduce log-odds ratios (Monroe et al., 2008).
-This method works by creating counts of all the words in the training and testing dataset, which are then converting these into proportions (equation 1).
-For words that exist in one but not the other, we use plus one smoothing.
-Next, we convert these into odds to determine the odds of word w appearing in dataset i (equation 2).
+This method works by creating counts of all the words in the training and testing datasets, which are then converting these into proportions (1).
+For words that exist in one dataset but not the other, we use plus one smoothing.
+Next, we convert these into odds to determine the odds of word w appearing in dataset i (2).
 For this paper, this translates to the odds of word w appearing in either the training or test set.
-This allows us to get a ratio of how likely a word is to appear in one dataset versus another by diving the odds for the training and the test dataset.
-We then log the ratio in order to make the numbers symmetric between the two groups (equation 3).
+This allows us to get a ratio of how likely a word is to appear in one dataset versus another by dividing the odds for the training and the test dataset.
+We then log the ratio in to make the numbers symmetric between the two groups (3).

 fk(i)=yk(i)/nk(i) (1)